Like most Americans, Virginians face growing threats from fraudulent, deceptive, and illegal practices.

 2005-2007, 2004-2006, 2003-2005, 2002-2004)

-Public Citizen computes the rate of serious disciplinary actions per 1,000 doctors using three year moving averages of state disciplinary rates to smooth out large fluctuations that can be caused by relatively small increases in the number of actions for small states.
+Public Citizen computes the rate of serious disciplinary actions per 1,000 doctors using 3-year moving averages of state disciplinary rates to smooth out large fluctuations that can be caused by relatively small increases in the number of actions for small states.
 Information on the number of disciplinary actions is obtained from the Federation of State Medical Boards (FSMB), and data on total medical doctors is obtained from the American Medical Association.

 See the Data Sources and Updates Calendar for a detailed list of the data resources used for indicator measures on Virginia Performs.